wardnath/tldir/README.md

 please:
 * [ ] define the cli args and the output of tldr --help
 * [ ] define the contents of the .tldir file ; it should contain locally stored embeddings via sqlite / chroma but also a top-level summary capped by summary length defined above
-* [ ] use fastembed-rs for embeddings, chroma / sqlite for retrieval questions tldir ask <dirname>
+* [ ] use text-embeddings-inference for embeddings, chroma / sqlite for retrieval questions tldir ask <dirname>
+* [ ] use text-splitter for chunking
-* [ ] use mistral-rs and phi3.5-moe for inference / summarization
+* [ ] use candle for quantized phi model for summarization
-* [ ] use llm-chain-rs for chunking etc
+* [ ] use clap for cli parsing